Designing an effective User Interface:

 User Interface design is based on 3 fundamental principles:

 Below are some tips to keep in mind while UI designing :

 - Start the process of designing keeping the user in mind.
 Focus on what the user wants or expects to create an interface that lets end users achieve their objective.

 - An interface should first and foremost have clarity.
 Users should be able to clearly recognize what it stands for, its purpose and interaction with other elements on the site as well as the outcome of using the interface, to be able to motivate them to use the interface as ultimately interfaces are built to promote interaction.

-- Ensure the interface is designed in a manner that places control in the hands of the end user.
+- Ensure the interface is designed in a manner that places control in the hands of the end-user.
 They should be able to predict with accuracy the outcome of an interface and what is expected at every step of the interface.
-Any unnotified changes and surprises takes control away from the user making the interface less desirable and eventually less used.
+Any unnotified changes and surprises take control away from the user making the interface less desirable and eventually less used.

-- Design the interface in a manner that allows single one key action per screen as screens that permit more number of actions end up becoming confusing and chaotic for the end user.
-Each screen should be designed to support one key action that adds value to the end user with one or more secondary actions which complement the main action.
+- Design the interface in a manner that allows single one key action per screen as screens that permit more number of actions to end up becoming confusing and chaotic for the end-user.
+Each screen should be designed to support one key action that adds value to the end-user with one or more secondary actions which complement the main action.

 - The test of a great user interface design is when it does not distract the user from the objective.
 A great interface design brings different elements together so seamlessly as to appear almost invisible from the rest and lets the user focus on the application and its use rather than any one particular element.

-At the end of the day an interface is designed in order to be used and hence its success can be best measured when people choose to use it because they have liked it.
-If users have chosen not to use an interface, even if it is a beautifully designed interface worthy of winning awards, it is of no use and is eventually discarded for a more practical usable interface.
-Interface design therefore has as much to do with creating an ecosystem for its use as it is about designing an interface worthy of use.
+At the end of the day, an interface is designed in order to be used, and hence its success can be best measured when people choose to use it because they have liked it.
+If users have chosen not to use an interface, even if it is a beautifully designed interface worthy of winning awards, it is of no use and is eventually discarded for a more practical user interface.
+Interface design, therefore, has as much to do with creating an ecosystem for its use as it is about designing an interface worthy of use.